 This is not only a keto jam recipe but also a healthy jam recipe for everyone!
 In fact, chia seeds make this frozen berry jam nourishing too, adding lots of fiber, healthy omega-3 fatty acids and powerful nutrients like magnesium and manganese to your breakfast.
 And of course, it’s a sugar-free jam too!

 How to store this chia jam recipe?

 This is a raw chia jam recipe and therefore it won’t store well at room temperature.
 Actually, this keto jam recipe must be stored in the fridge in a glass mason jar.
-You can store the jam for 3 days in the fridge
+You can store the jam for 3 days in the fridge.

 A chia seed jam is slightly lighter in texture than regular jam, with tiny pieces of seeds that feel like the one you are used to in store-bought raspberry jam.
-Also, if you don’t like the pieces of seeds in chia seed jam, you can simply blend the whole recipe in a blender to smoothen the jam!
+Also, if you don’t like the pieces of seeds in chia seed jam, you can simply blend the whole recipe in a blender to smoothen it!

 Made this chia seed jam recipe and want to share a picture with me!
 Join me on Instagram!

-Keto jam recipe easy chia jam recipe
+Easy Keto chia jam recipe

 In a medium size mixing bowl, add frozen raspberries, chia seeds, lemon juice and powdered sweetener of choice.
-I recommend raspberries as they contains less sugar and carbs than others berries, check my keto fruit list to choose other fruits.
+I recommend raspberries as they contain less sugar and carbs than others berries, check my keto fruit list to choose other fruits.

 Cover and keep the bowl at room temperature for 1 hour or until the berries are defrosted.

 When the berries are fully defrosted, mash them with a fork or potato masher until it reaches the consistency you love.